National University of Ireland (constituency): 1921 election

 Sinn Féin refused to recognise the Southern Ireland House of Commons and took their seats as TDs in the Second Dáil.
+The NUI registrar reported an expenditure of £28 14s on the election.

 1918 election

 The 1918 general election took place on 14 December and the results were declared on 28 December, except for the university constituencies.
 NUI voted between 18 and 22 December and the result was declared on 23 December.

 In common with other Sinn Féin MPs, Eoin MacNeill abstained from Westminster and took his seat as a TD in the First Dáil.
 He was also elected for Londonderry City.